Modeling Deontic Modal Logic in ASP: Introduction

-The main contribution of this paper is to show how modal logics, particularly deontic logic, can be directly represented in ASP in an elegant manner, and how this representation elegantly allows the paradoxes of deontic logics to be resolved.
-Our work is a step towards showing that goal-directed predicate ASP indeed is a good candidate for knowledge representation and reasoning and for emulating a large part of human thinking.
-Much of the insight for this work comes from our attempt to use the s(CASP) goal-directed predicate ASP system for modeling modal logics \cite{CODORD}.
-Our work also clarifies how ASP's global constraints can be selectively included or excluded in a programmatic manner in knowledge representation tasks.
+Our main contribution is to show how modal logics, particularly deontic logic, can be directly represented in ASP, and how this representation allows long-standing paradoxes to be elegantly resolved.
+Our work also shows how ASP's \textit{global constraints} can be used for modeling obligations, prohibitions, and permissions in knowledge representation tasks, how conflicting norms can be modeled, and how they can be selectively included or excluded in a programmatic manner while representing knowledge.